iredmail/docs/en_US/installation/0-install.iredmail.with.remote.mysql.server.md

   and all privileges on remote MySQL server (of course you must choose another strong password):

+    !!! warning

+        This SQL user will be used for daily backup, please do not delete it after iRedMail installation.

 ```
 -- Run on remote MySQL server as root user
 GRANT ALL PRIVILEGES ON *.* TO 'admin_iredmail'@'192.168.1.200' IDENTIFIED BY 'admin_password' WITH GRANT OPTION;